Substance Abuse Problem occurs when the recurrent use of alcohol and/or drugs causes clinically and functionally significant impairment.

 - Relationship issues

-Of course, none of these risk factors guarantees that a person will develop a substance abuse disorder, but a combination of factors plus repeated substance use significantly increase the likelihood of addiction.
+Of course, none of these risk factors guarantees that a person will develop a Substance Abuse Problem disorder, but a combination of factors plus repeated substance use significantly increase the likelihood of addiction.

-Is your loved one struggling with substance abuse?
+Is your loved one struggling with a Substance Abuse Problem?
 Help is available.
 It can be very difficult to know how to help people who take drugs, especially if they are addicted.
 If they have severe problems, the reality may be that there is a limit to the amount of support you can give them and how much you can get them to change.
 However, there are some things you can do that might be helpful.

 Encourage them to seek help

 This can be difficult, particularly if they are seeking help for the first time.
 They may be worried about being judged for their drug use, or concerned about what will happen if the drugs they use are illegal.
-You can:
+Professional help can also be expensive, but luckily common health insurance plans like cigna cover will help to shoulder the cost.
+As an individual, you can:

 - Reassure them that it is OK to seek help